malva-ot/nomo/nomo-id-structures.md

 ### 1.4 Terms

-- "This document" refers to this specific document: "Nomo: Identifier Primitives", as distinct from the additional documents or other media which constitute the Nomo standard as a whole.
+- "This document" refers to this specific document: "Nomo: Identifier Structures", as distinct from the additional documents or other media which constitute the Nomo standard as a whole.
 - "This specification" refers to the normative sections of this document.

 #### 1.4.1 Comparison terms